 If you set the above option to 'Yes' some of the fields described below will be hidden.

 2. The 'Send email as' field will automatically be populated with your username.
 This is what will appear in the 'From' area of your email when viewed by the candidate.
 We've therefore made this field editable so you have the option to insert a company, department or team name if preferred.

-3. 'Email' - yep, you guessed it.
-This field requires your email address, but you should find this has been automatically populated with the email on your user profile.
+3. 'Email': This field requires your email address, but you should find this has been automatically populated with the email on your user profile.

-8. 'Outgoing login' and 'Outgoing password'.
-These will be the same details you provided in steps 3 and 4.
+7. 'Outgoing login' and 'Outgoing password': These will be the same details you provided in steps 4 and 5.

 11. SYSTEM WIDE SETTINGS > ''Make email links use webmail as default client'.
 Setting this to 'Yes' means that the integrated email interface will appear whenever an email link is clicked on inside a candidate record.
 If you set this to no, then clicking the candidate's email address should prompt your normal email host to open - although please note this may depend on other variables with your IT set up and is not fully within our control as a result.